Mind Lab Pro Review [2024]

 • Maritime pine bark extract, 95% proanthocyanidins: 75mg

-As we’ll get into below, Mind Lab Pro contains eight more ingredients (including several vitamins), and swaps out L-tyrosine for L-theanine.
+As we’ll get into below, Mind Lab Pro contains seven more ingredients (including several vitamins) and swaps out L-tyrosine for L-theanine.
 Between the two, we definitely recommend Mind Lab Pro.
-If nothing else, you’ll get vitamin B with Mind Lab Pro, which can keep your cellular energy levels high.
+If nothing else, you’ll get some B vitamins with Mind Lab Pro, which can help keep your cellular energy levels high.

 Mind Lab Pro’s ingredients